'Corsa cannibals' tore off front bonnets of cars parked in rail station overnight

+West Lothian crime: Cars parked in Livingston train station ripped apart by 'Corsa Cannibals' gang

-Two cars parked in Livingston South station were badly damaged by vandals over the weekend.
+Cars parked in Livingston South station were badly damaged and had their parts stripped by what is believed to be an organised criminal gang.

-Both vehicles had their windows smashed in and their front bonnets entirely torn off overnight between Saturday, September 24 and Sunday, September 25 in the West Lothian town.
+Both vehicles had their windows smashed in and their front bonnets entirely torn off overnight between Saturday, September 24 and Sunday, September 25.

-The cars targeted were both Vauxhall Corsas, sparking suggestions from the local community that the vandalism could be the work of ‘Corsa Cannibals’.
+The cars targeted were both Vauxhall Corsas, sparking suggestions from the local community that it could be the work of ‘Corsa Cannibals’.

 Read More